davidjurgens/biberplus/README.md

 # Biber MDA

 - A pure Python implementation of Biber\'s (1988) Variation across Speech and Writing linguistic tags
+- Includes supplemental features from the work of Grieve, Clarke, et al.
+- Built-in function word tagger, PCA, and factor analysis
 - Built upon the spacy library for fast part-of-speech tagging

 ## Installation